Some big brand names have teamed up in an effort to help individuals get in better shape physically as well as financially.

 Apple, the reigning king of smartwatches, has a version that includes a heart-rate sensor, built-in GPS, and a water resistant casing – to list just a few of the features.
 It’s also able to sync with Apple’s Health and Workout apps.

-But Apple also heard the public’s call for versatility, so in addition to monitoring your health and measuring workouts, users can also receive messages, sync playlists, or have Siri set reminders – guaranteeing you won’t miss a beat.
+But the tech giant also heard the public’s call for versatility, so in addition to monitoring health and measuring workouts, users can also receive messages, sync playlists, or have Siri set reminders – guaranteeing you won’t miss a beat.

-And that’s just to start – save up to $600 per year when you buy healthy food at the grocery store.
+And that’s just to start – members can also save up to $600 per year on healthy food purchases at the grocery store.

-Plus, as much as 15% on your annual premium and thousands of dollars in other rewards from Amazon, Hyatt, iTunes, REI, Royal Caribbean International, Whole Foods and more.
+Plus, up to 15% off on the annual premium and thousands of dollars in other rewards from Amazon, Hyatt, iTunes, REI, Royal Caribbean International, Whole Foods and more.